Lines on K3 quartic surfaces in characteristic 3: Bounds on the valency

-\begin{corollary} If $\ell$ is cuspidal, then a residual cubic corresponding to a reducible fiber of $\ell$ is either the union of three distinct concurrent lines, or a triple line. \end{corollary} \proof The intersection of a residual cubic with $\ell$ is always one single point.
+\begin{corollary} If \(\ell \subset X\) is a cuspidal line, then a residual cubic corresponding to a reducible fiber of \(\ell\) is either the union of three distinct concurrent lines, or a triple line. \end{corollary} \proof The intersection of a residual cubic with \(\ell\) is always one single point.

-A residual cubic of $\ell$ cannot be the union of a line and an irreducible conic, because the line and the conic would result in a fiber of type $\I_n$ (because the conic has to be tangent to $\ell$), which is not quasi-elliptic.
+A residual cubic of \(\ell\) cannot be the union of a line and an irreducible conic, because the line and the conic would result in a fiber of type~\(\I_n\) (because the conic has to be tangent to \(\ell\)), which is impossible in a quasi-elliptic fibration.

-Therefore, a residual cubic relative to a degenerate fiber must split into three (not necessarily distinct) lines.
-If at least two of them coincide, the plane on which they lie contains at least a singular point $P$ of the surface (which is not on $\ell$, since $\ell$ has degree $3$).
-An explicit inspection of this configuration in the family $\mathcal C$ (for instance, supposing up to change of coordinates that $P$ is given by $[0:1:0:0]$) shows that the residual cubic degenerates to a triple line. \endproof
+Therefore, a residual cubic relative to a reducible fiber must split into three (not necessarily distinct) lines.
+If at least two of them coincide, the plane on which they lie contains at least a singular point \(P\) of the surface (which is not on \(\ell\), since \(\ell\) has degree \(3\)).
+An explicit inspection of this configuration in the family \(\mathcal C\) (for instance, supposing up to change of coordinates that \(P\) is given by \([0:1:0:0]\)) shows that the residual cubic degenerates to a triple line. \endproof

-\begin{lemma} If $\ell$ is a quasi-elliptic line of degree $3$, then $v(\ell) \leq 30$. \end{lemma} \proof The fibration induced by the line $\ell$ has at most 10 reducible fibers, each of which can contribute at most 3 to its valency. \endproof
+\begin{lemma} If \(\ell \subset X\) is a quasi-elliptic line of degree \(3\), then \(v(\ell) \leq 30\). \end{lemma} \proof The fibration induced by the line \(\ell\) has at most 10 reducible fibers, each of which can contribute at most 3 to its valency. \endproof

-\begin{remark} The bound of Lemma \ref{lemma:qe-deg3} is sharp.
-As soon as a K3 quartic surface $X$ is smooth, the valency of a quasi-elliptic line of degree $3$ on $X$ is automatically $30$, because the fibration induced by $\ell$ can only have $10$ reducible fibers of type $\IV$, whose residual cubics are the union of three concurrent lines.
-Notably, this happens for all 112 lines on the Fermat surface. \end{remark}
+\begin{remark} The bound of \autoref{lemma:qe-deg3} is sharp.
+As soon as a K3 quartic surface \(X\) is smooth, the valency of a quasi-elliptic line of degree \(3\) on \(X\) is automatically \(30\), because the fibration induced by \(\ell\) can only have \(10\) reducible fibers of type~\(\IV\), whose residual cubics are the union of three concurrent lines.
+Notably, this happens for all 112 lines of the Fermat surface. \end{remark}

-We will now prove that a quasi-elliptic line needs to be cuspidal in order to have valency greater than $21$.

-\begin{lemma} Let $\ell$ be any line of degree~$3$.
-A fiber of type $\IV$ must have one of the following residual cubics, with the only restriction that $\ell$ cannot pass through a singular point: